-This hedgerow, at point 3 (above), is over trimmed but still has many stems.
+This hedgerow, at point 3 on the scale (below), is over-trimmed but crucially still has many stems.
 If we allow the hedgerow to increase in height, gradually its condition and habitat value will improve.
-The shrubs while still being kept in check will be released from the stress that threatens to kill them.
-When tall enough they can be layed to re-create a thick dense hedgerow without the need for new planting.
+The shrubs, while still being kept in check, will be released from the stress that ultimately threatens to kill them.
+The hedge can then be layed when tall enough, or coppiced, without the need for new planting.